Secular Spiritual Care Network

 The Secular Spiritual Care Network (SSCN) has as its aim to create opportunities for secular spiritual carers to work alongside religious chaplains and pastoral carers in order to better serve the needs of the whole gamut of non-believers.
 These include people who regard themselves as humanists, atheists, agnostics, sceptics, heathens, inter-believers, spiritual-but-not-religious, theologically fluid or who, for any other reason, tick the ‘no religion’ box.
 The objective is to place humanist chaplains in hospitals for the benefit of all of these kinds of religiously unaffiliated patients.

-SSCN is currently developing credentialing criteria for secular spiritual carers.
-The project also seeks to build out a roster of qualified secular spiritual carers and find placement opportunities for them in a variety of settings, including hospitals, schools and workplaces.
+SSCN had worked at developing credentialing criteria for secular spiritual carers.
+The project also sought to build out a roster of qualified secular spiritual carers and find placement opportunities for them in a variety of settings, including hospitals, schools and workplaces.